SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 When creating our own model, we must adhere to the formatting rules for the Gazebo Model Database directory structure.
 Therefore, it is recommended that you familiarize yourself with the [Model Database documentation](http://gazebosim.org/tutorials?tut=model_structure&cat=build_robot) and model description formats at [SDF reference](http://gazebosim.org/sdf).

-1. Create a model directory where we call our robot '2wd_mr', short for 2 wheel drive mobile robot:
+1. Create a model directory where we call our robot '2wd_mr', short for 2 wheels drive mobile robot:

         mkdir -p ~/.gazebo/models/2wd_mr